- Citysearch Review

 The Law Office of Irina Vinogradsky, LLC is different because its services are personal.
-Irina Vinogradsky commits to serving her clients with honesty and integrity while delivering exceptional value for her fees.
-She return phone calls and emails within 24 hours with very few exceptions.
+Irina Vinogradsky, Cleveland immigration lawyer, commits to serving her clients with honesty and integrity while delivering exceptional value for her fees.
+She returns phone calls and emails within 24 hours with very few exceptions.
 She aggressively defends her clients’ interests.
-Irina Vinogradsky is a member of American Immigration Lawyers Association (AILA).
+Irina Vinogradsky is a member of the American Immigration Lawyers Association (AILA).

 WE OFFER AFFORDABLE REPRESENTATION.

 Immigration to the United States of America can be a very challenging process.
 Whether your doing it for a better life, to stay with a family member, or just to start a new life, Cleveland immigration lawyer Irina Vinogradsky will help you with any issues related to U.S. Immigration.
 The United States welcomes people of different cultures and backgrounds.